RadioPlanner 2.1 User Manual

 The calculation of interference is performed only for one type of subscriber station – Mobile Unit No. 1.

-Areas with Signal Levels above Both the Base a Mobile Thresholds
+Areas with Signal Levels Above Both the Base and Mobile Thresholds

 For Mobile Unit No. 2, only outdoor calculations are performed.

 Figure 24.
-Areas with Signal Levels above Both the Base a Mobile Thresholds Menu
+Areas with Signal Levels Above Both the Base and Mobile Thresholds Menu

 Color Color level